Since you are wondering about what is term life insurance?

 Jack’s beneficiary will receive no benefit if he passed away after he turns 40 years -old, why is that? simply because his policy has expired.

-Though, if Jack attends to renews his policy, the premiums will be more high-priced than with his primary policy because they will be based on his age of 40 instead of 30.
+Though, if Jack attends to renew his policy, the premiums will be more high-priced than with his primary policy because they will be based on his age of 40 instead of 30.

 Furthermore, he likely will not be eligible to renew his policy once it expires if he is diagnosed with a terminal illness through the first policy term.